bgopikrishna/content/blog/error-boundaries-in-react.md

 ---
-draft: true
+draft: false
-date: 2022-10-25T00:00:00+05:30
+date: 2022-10-25T10:30:00+05:30
 title: How to use error boundaries in react?
 tags:
 - React
-description: Error boundaries are the react components that help us to catch the errors in the render phase.
+description: Error boundaries are the react components that help us to catch errors in the render phase.
 By using Error Boundaries we can also show a fallback UI if something goes wrong (Like an uncaught error).
 cover: "/uploads/cover-1.png"